 Keep yourself updated on your taxes and payments in MyTax.

-- If your VAT period is the calendar year or if you are liable to pay pharmacy tax, your summary is created once a year, on 4 March.
-If 4 March falls on a Saturday, Sunday or other holiday, the summary is generated on the next business day.
-The summary will be available in MyTax after this.
-You will also receive a summary for other months if you have unpaid taxes or your tax refund has been used on your unpaid taxes.
+- If your VAT period is the calendar year, or if you are a payer of pharmacy tax, the system creates only one summary for every year, on 4 March.
+If 4 March falls on a Saturday, Sunday or public holiday, your summary is created on the next business day.
+After that day, the summary will be in MyTax.

-The information is also available in MyTax before the summary is compiled.
+You can view the information in MyTax already before the summary is created.

 Your summary can include the following:

-- information for paying your unpaid taxes, such as the bank account number and reference number
+- the details you need for paying your taxes, such as the bank account number and reference number

-- reminder of unpaid taxes (also displayed on your MyTax home page)
+- payment reminder concerning unpaid taxes (also displayed on your MyTax home page)

 - details on how your payments and refunds have been used